Hey Guys, Its been a while but a lot has been happening and its all come to an end. In other words, the storm is finally over.

 At Dragnet I and Ife met the other developer named Otee.
 So with the four of us; Myself, Ife, Otee, Tag, the Dragnet Development Department was born.
 Skills wise, we could do almost anything.
 We were all well versed in several programming languages, web design, database management, graphic design..

 My unique strength to the team lay in the front-end.
-I was a bit better at UI design, then there’s Ife a.k.a The Mad Genius (I gave him this nickname because I felt that sometimes you needed a bit of insanity to follow his train of thoughts ), then there was Otee who is a Database Lord (This guy could anticipate the SQL Server Execution plan for every query he wrote i.e. he literally understood how Database engines worked internally) and Finally, our leader Tag who had all our skills put together.
+I was a bit better at UI design, then there’s Ife a.k.a The Mad Genius (I gave him this nickname because I felt that sometimes you needed a bit of insanity to follow his train of thoughts :D), then there was Otee who is a Database Lord (This guy could anticipate the SQL Server Execution plan for every query he wrote i.e. he literally understood how Database engines worked internally).
+Otee also had another special power, he knew how to get shit done.
+Otee would single handedly ship several portals in days.
+And Finally, our leader Tag who had all our skills put together.

 Life was good and I started learning about planning, executing and managing projects as a Team.
 It was completely different from what I was expecting.
 I learnt so many things from the importance of source control, Importance of setting Timeframes, Separation of Concerns, Prototyping amongst other things.
 Looking back, I am really glad Tag talked me into taking the Job as I now realize that I was grossly naive back then about working with a team of programmers as I’ve always been a lone ranger, building everything myself.